Allenseal/bottle-app/README.md

   1. Run commands with user who have `sudo`.

         sh install_server.sh
+     Please check whether MySQL tables was created or not

   2. You can find an user 'bottle'.
      Bottle application is in `/home/bottle/web-app`.